f1amy/epub-image-corrector/README.md

 ## About

-Someday when starting reading an .epub eBook it got wrong colors for like 75% of pages.
+Someday when I was starting reading an .epub eBook it got wrong colors for like 75% of pages.

 The investigation concludes that the publisher is messed up when compiling content into an eBook with images color space and color profiles.